liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/04-upgrading-6.2-themes-7.1/01-running-the-theme-upgrade-task-for-6.2-themes.markdown

 A Liferay Portal 6.2 theme can be upgraded to @product-ver@, regardless of its project environment (Plugins SDK, Maven, etc.).
-Themes created with the [Liferay Theme Generator](/develop/tutorials/-/knowledge_base/7-1/creating-themes) or migrated to use the Liferay Themes SDK build tools that generated themes use, as this tutorial covers, however, can leverage the theme's Gulp `upgrade` task.
-If you're developing your theme in an environment other than the Liferay Themes SDK and don't want to migrate your theme to use the Liferay Themes SDK tools, follow the directions in the remaining tutorials in this section to upgrade your theme manually.
+Themes created with the [Liferay Theme Generator](/develop/tutorials/-/knowledge_base/7-1/creating-themes) or migrated to use the Liferay Themes Node.js SDK that generated themes use, as this tutorial covers, however, can leverage the theme's Gulp `upgrade` task.
+If you're developing your theme in an environment other than the Liferay Themes Node.js SDK and don't want to migrate your theme to use the Liferay Themes Node.js SDK, follow the directions in the remaining tutorials in this section to upgrade your theme manually.

 Here's what the Upgrade Task does: